 Structural liquidity risk is an inherent part of the Bank's business strategy and it is managed in support of a cautious and conservative risk profile.
-The Bank adapts and anticipates foreseeable regulatory requirements on structural liquidity risk management and complies with requirements of net stable funding ratio (NSFR) that will be binding in June 2021.
+The Bank adapts and anticipates foreseeable regulatory requirements on structural liquidity risk management and complies with requirements of net stable funding ratio (NSFR) that became binding in 28th June 2021.